ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 	* **Highlight**: "Progress, when it comes, is driven by the error-correcting institutions of science and markets..."
 	* "It rarely comes from [leaders / decision makers], and, when it does, it is usually accidental or incidental to their motives."
 		* **Comment**: This is also my model of the world.
 It is why I am not bothered by Trump so much as by the America that elected him.
-			* However, I think there are a few more major cogs in the '[psychohistory](https://en.wikipedia.org/wiki/Psychohistory_(fictional))' of the world.
-I'd estimate the world also changes most macroscopically on some other key axes: Wisdom vs Reactionaryism, Humility vs Elitism, and Pragmatism vs Nihilism.
+			* However, I think there are a few more major forces in the '[psychohistory](https://en.wikipedia.org/wiki/Psychohistory_(fictional))' of the world.
+I'd estimate the world also changes most macroscopically on a few other key axes: Wisdom vs Reactionaryism, Humility vs Elitism, and Pragmatism vs Nihilism.
 These should factor in somehow.
+			* Not to get sidetracked, but...
+I'm really interested in understanding the significant cogs in the, uh, global socioeconomic machine, based on the postule that change is almost always a gradual, 'tidal' effect, and policy changes / major events like Brexit / Trump / etc are just the easily trackable markers of those currents.
+			* And I think that science and market forces alone don't cover it, because there are other social / philosophical undercurrents that have led to change and progress, even in my lifetime, on their own -- currents which must be understood to answer questions like "why are Americans moving back to cities?" or "Why did Trump win?".
 6. Questions like "Why did X win/lose" are misleading; people tend to make fallacious *post facto* stories.
 7. **Highlight**: "I’ve learned over the years that ‘rational discussion’ accomplishes almost nothing in politics.""
 BUT, things you say or write can have subtle network effects that do good things later
 8. Politics is not a field that meets the criteria for expertise